Updated 7 May 2020

 A summary of our security measures will be maintained on the FixMyStreet Pro website here: https://www.fixmystreet.com/pro/features/hosted-secure/

-Except in exceptional circumstances, we do not delete reports or updates made through FixMyStreet.
+We remove user accounts and anonymise problem reports that have been inactive for a period of two years.
+Except in exceptional circumstances, we do not delete problem reports or updates made through FixMyStreet.
 The ICO states that requests for erasure may be turned down when personal data is processed for archiving purposes in the public interest, scientific research, historical research or statistical purposes.

 Historic FixMyStreet reports provide an invaluable resource for researchers into the quantity and type of street problems made across the UK during the years the site has been running.
 This research can help inform civic planners, developers, coders, historians and social scientists, among others.